HEHS NDEA Electronics Class of 1965

 The electronics teaching facilities were not just new.
 They were outstanding.
 Federal money provided a spacious classroom area combined with fully equipped, state-of-the-art electronics laboratories.
 The electronics classroom even had a private restroom and its own water fountain - prestigious accommodations for West Virginia schools in those days.
 Due to the expense and sensitive nature of the laboratory equipment, the electronics facilities were strictly "off limits" to anyone not enrolled in the program.

 Three classes of ambitious students started this NDEA-driven electronics class in the Fall of 1962 but there was a major obstacle at the end of that first year.
 In order to make room for the next “first-year” class, one-third of the original students had to be dropped from the program.
-For that same reason, half the students surviving the first cut were dropped at the end of the second year.
+For that same reason, half the students surviving the first cut had to be dropped at the end of the second year.
 These reductions were sad because many really gifted students were forced out of the program.
 However, the cuts were not a surprise.
 Recruiters had been up-front in describing the attrition process with prospective students and their parents.
 All of those first three classes of students were fully aware, from the beginning, that a new class had to be started every year.
 Everyone knew the unprecedented lab facilities only had room for the top third of the inaugural students to actually complete the course.

 Four hundred eighty-four students graduated from Huntington East High School on May 31, 1965.
 Only fifteen of them had completed over 60 semester-hours of intense electronics instruction to earn one of the prized Electronics Technology Certifications in addition to their high school diplomas.
 These best-of-the-best survivors had not only mastered conventional AC and DC electronics theories.
 They had also studied the integration of electronic circuits for sophisticated applications including radio, television, RADAR, X-rays, medical devices and motor controls.
 They had been trained to use many of the latest electronic sensors and controls found in commercial, industrial and military applications.
 Their laboratories had provided valuable hands-on experience using state-of-the-art instrumentation to perform alignment, diagnostic and test procedures.
 Troubleshooting exercises in the labs helped develop cognitive skills needed to analyze complex circuits with multi-variable interactions.
 These graduates joined a relatively small group of electronics engineers and technicians competent to work with both solid-state and vacuum tube technologies in 1965.

 Some Cabell County educators said the Electronics Class of ‘65 was leaving high school with a better electronics education than anything available in college associate degree programs of that time.
 Indeed, these graduates had completed more semester-hours of "electronics" instruction than required for a bachelors degree in some colleges.
 There are several strong testaments to validate the strength of the curriculum.
-One case in point is the classmate who passed both the “Fundamentals of Engineering” and the “Engineering Principles & Practice” tests required to become licensed as a Professional Engineer - before taking his first electrical engineering class in college.
+One case in point is the classmate who passed both the “Fundamentals of Engineering” and the “Electrical Engineering Principles & Practice” tests required to become licensed as a Professional Engineer - before taking his first electrical engineering class in college.
 These are tightly-controlled engineering tests with national reciprocity.
 The eight-hour “Fundamentals” test covers mathematics, chemistry, physics, and basic elements of all the engineering sciences.
 The eight-hour “Electrical Principles and Practice” test requires applicants to solve complex engineering problems in electrical and electronics disciplines.
 The difficulty of each test has been equated to passing ten college-level final exams at one sitting.
 Less than 10% of electrical/electronics engineers in the United States have earned one of these licenses.

-One primary objective of the NDEA has been met in that ten of the graduates either served directly in the military and/or have worked for defense contractors.
+One primary objective of the NDEA has been met in that ten of the fifteen graduates either served directly in the military and/or have worked for defense contractors.
 Much of that service and some of those Department of Defense contractors have been linked to “black projects” involving some of our government's most secret military technologies.
 Several members of this class have been associated with advanced avionics and radar imaging systems, night vision technology, electronic mine detection, cryptography and other forms of electronic security and electronic warfare.
 Some have worked in the research and development as well as the design of these systems.
 Classmates involved in "classified" technologies are not at liberty to discuss their work.
-However, published histories of electronic warfare can be paired with resumes to clearly show that some members of the class have been “in the right places,” “at the right times,” “with the required skills” to have made significant contributions to the development of leading edge technologies which did, in fact, help close the technology gap with the Soviet Union and reestablish global dominance of the U.S. military.
+However, published histories of electronic warfare can be paired with resumes to clearly show that some members of the class have been “in the right places,” “at the right times,” “with the required skills” to make significant contributions to the development of leading edge technologies which did, in fact, help close the technology gap with the Soviet Union and reestablish global dominance of the U.S. military.

 Graduates who became design engineers and responsible leaders in high-tech automation, electronic controls, computing, aerospace, robotics and pharmaceuticals have accomplished additional NDEA objectives.